New Philadelphia Archaeology Project

 Many thanks to Janet Davies and Hosea Sanders for their permission to show their remarkable documentary, entitled "Rediscovering a Black Pioneer's Dream," at the 2010 annual conference of the Society for Historical Archaeology.
 John Michael Vlach also delivered a keynote speech at the annual forum of the African Diaspora Archaeology Network at that conference.
 Vlach's presentation, attended by hundreds of researchers, included discussions of New Philadelphia and the McWorter family's involvement in aiding escaping persons fleeing bondage in the early 1800s.

-"Windows from the Present to the Past: Africa and the African Diaspora" -- The Department of Sociology and Anthropology at Howard University convened a 2010 Departmental Conference in celebration of Black History Month.
+"Windows from the Present to the Past: Africa and the African Diaspora" -- The Department of Sociology and Anthropology at Howard University convened a 2010 Departmental conference in celebration of Black History Month.
 This conference included a talk by Anna Agbe-Davies entitled "Community Service: Towards a Truly Inclusive Archaeology," and another talk by Paul Shackel and Megan Bailey entitled "New Philadelphia: Connecting Descendant and Local Communities in the Present and the Past."

 A specially edited thematic issue of the Historical Archaeology journal (the peer-reviewed, flagship publication of the Society for Historical Archaeology) was published in early 2010 with the title of "New Philadelphia: Racism, Community, and the Illinois Frontier."
 This collection of articles was edited by Paul Shackel, Chris Fennell, and Terry Martin, and includes studies and commentaries by Anna Agbe-Davies, Paul Shackel, Joy Beasley, Tom Gwaltney, Michael Hargrave, Claire Martin, Terry Martin, Carrie Christman, Emily Helton, Charlotte King, Chris Fennell, and Abdul Alkalimat.